 Zambian children face a harsh reality.
-Thousands have been orphaned by AIDS and live a life without parental care, many of them in crippling poverty.
-Access to primary education is nothing but wishful thinking in some regions of Zambia.
+Thousands have been orphaned by AIDS and live without parental care, many of them in crippling poverty.
 It is against this background that SOS Children's Villages decided to initiate its work in this South African country.

 Studying hard (photo: SOS archives)

-Children in Zambia represent a highly vulnerable segment of population.
-Children in special need of protection include those who have lost their parents, as well as those who have been neglected by their families, abused or pushed into harsh forms of labour that may include illicit drug peddling and petty work.
-Young girls are often forced to engage in commercial sex work in order to raise income for their families.
+Children in Zambia represent a highly vulnerable segment of the population.
+Children in special need of protection include those who have lost their parents, as well as those who have been neglected by their families, abused or pushed into harsh forms of labour.

 SOS Children's Villages in Zambia

 SOS Children’s Villages has been working in Zambia since 1996.